 Will my choice advance the Kingdom?

 This is a very different paradigm than I’ve ever had before.
-This means, instead of taking on that extra work that will wear me out, grate on my nerves, and make me an all around horrible person to be around, I will say ‘no’ and choose to rest.
-This means that I’ll reach out to community and be honest with them instead of building up the Great Wall of China around my heart.
+This means, instead of taking on that extra work that will wear me out, grate on my nerves, and make me an all-around horrible person to be around, I will say ‘no’ and choose to rest.
+This means that I’ll reach out to my community and be honest with them instead of building up the Great Wall of China around my heart.
 This means continuing to write on this blog when I can be doing other things that produce income.
-This criteria means loving people and honoring them, even when I have road rage or someone around me makes a bone-headed mistake.
+And, of course, this means loving people and honoring them, even when I have road rage or someone around me makes a bone-headed mistake.

 I still fail at this all the time.
 I’m so far from perfect, but I still try my best to let my decisions be informed by God instead of my own mind.
 If my focus is on the Kingdom and not on self, I have a tendency to make better decisions that will have lasting effects, not momentary pleasures.